 Notification of Selection Results

-IIE will send notifications to all applicants informing them of their application status (successful or unsuccessful) in May 2020.
+Adobe will send notifications to all applicants informing them of their application status (awarded or not awarded) in early June 2022.
 Recipients will need to submit verification of their admission to and enrollment in a recognized post-secondary institution in order to receive their scholarship awards.
 Scholarship recipients who are not able to produce proof of enrollment may be passed over in favor of an alternate candidate.